TheMicronaut/TheMicronaut.github.io/theme-setup/index.md

 ##### Capital Letter in paragraphs
 You can start a paragraph with a capital letter as in the example below.
 The capital letter shoud be nested inside a `<span class="dcap">T</span>` markup.

 <span class="dcap">L</span>orem ipsum dolor sit amet, consectetuer adipiscing elit, sed diam nonummy nibh euismod tincidunt ut laoreet dolore magna aliquam erat volutpat.
 Ut wisi enim ad minim veniam, quis nostrud exerci tation ullamcorper suscipit lobortis nisl ut aliquip ex ea commodo consequat.
 Duis autem vel eum iriure dolor in hendrerit in vulputate velit esse molestie consequat, vel illum dolore eu feugiat nulla facilisis at vero eros et accumsan et iusto odio dignissim qui blandit praesent luptatum zzril delenit augue duis dolore te feugait nulla facilisi.
-Nam liber tempor cum soluta nobis eleifend option congue nihil imperdiet doming id quod mazim placerat facer possim assum.
-Typi non habent claritatem insitam; est usus legentis in iis qui facit eorum claritatem.
-Investigationes demonstraverunt lectores legere me lius quod ii legunt saepius.
-Claritas est etiam processus dynamicus, qui sequitur mutationem consuetudium lectorum.

 ##### The Bio-photo
 Aleh and the Micronaut are the only editors of this blog.
 You don't need to see their photo on every post.
 Since we need a single column for the text, the bio-photo which shows the author's avatar has been disabled.
 In this blog we mainly focus on the sounds, and text rather than on visual appearances.
 It would be great though, if the original theme had a configuration point for single, double column support.
 The truth is that we do need support for double columns, for displaying relative or suggested posts rather than displaying bio-photos.